Will-Griffiths-Ireland/Emerald-Eye/README.md

 ### Account Management

+User can browse works but will be dierected to create an account

+### Message notifications

+All imporant actions across the site such as user authentication or adding art to the cart will result in onscreen notifications.
 ### Art Details

 ### Art Edit & Deletion

+### Staff Access

 ### Purchase List (Cart)

 ### Payment

+Payment is handle via stripe and the price is calcualted based on

 ### Order Confirmation & Digital Delivery